HiArch

 Week 2

 The model-building workshop is open to students who have participated in HiArch in previous summers, as well as new students enrolling in the program for a full two weeks.
-Students will use the drawing and modeling skills learned in Week 1 and further develop their structures through an iterative design process to add detailing to the structure and spaces.
+Students will use the drawing and modeling skills learned in Week 1 to further develop their structures through an iterative design process and add detailing to the structure and spaces.
 In-depth workshops, demonstrations, and experimentation sessions will help students become familiar with the types of tools and technologies used by architects today.